ekunemmanuel/todo-api/README.md

+Here's the updated README with the new version `v3` details added:

+---

 # Todo API Documentation

 Welcome to the Todo API!
-This document provides an overview of the available endpoints and usage for versions 1 and 2 of the API.
+This document provides an overview of the available endpoints and usage for all versions of the API.

 ## Table of Contents